 Chase for Business offers a number of business checking account options.
 Review your answers and then read on for some Chase options that could meet your needs.

 A complete solution for all your LLC needs

 LLCs just starting out or with lower revenue streams and transaction volumes need an account that keeps their cash flow flowing.
 Chase Business Complete BankingSM checks all of these boxes.
 With Chase QuickAccept℠ built-in card acceptance, this account lets you take credit card payments anytime from anywhere in the United States using the Chase Mobile® app or browser and have money deposited into your account that same day.

-Other features include access to 16,000 ATMs in the Lower 48 states and more than 4,700 branches, and the ability to issue customer refunds and track disputes and up to 20 deposits and withdrawals made with a teller and paper checks written on the account.
+Other features include access to more than 15,000 ATMs in the Lower 48 states and more than 4,700 branches, and the ability to issue customer refunds and track disputes and up to 20 deposits and withdrawals made with a teller and paper checks written on the account.

 Business accounts that grow with you